jeremyhsimons/CI_PP1_FATMC/README.md

 ### ...For the site owner
 1. To promote the band/have an avenue to receive more bookings.
 1. To promote the band's social media presence.
-1. To entertain visitors to the website.
+1. To entertain users of the website.

 ## User Experience